Hyperbaric Oxygen Therapy

 STEPS

-With your order we will set an appointment to do a first medical examination, the hyperbaric doctor will determinate the best treatment protocol to achieve results.
-Additional laboratory tests may be required prior, during or after the treatment.
-Some patients may have contraindications to do the treatment, this will be established by the hyperbaric specialist doctor.
+Once we receive your referral, we will schedule a medical evaluation.
+A hyperbaric specialist will determine the most appropriate treatment protocol tailored to your needs.
+Additional laboratory tests may be requested before, during, or after treatment.
+Some patients may have contraindications, which will be assessed by the hyperbaric specialist

 BENEFITS